The CSI Standard

 Multiple providers can run in the same cluster simultaneously.

 Besides mounting secrets to a pod volume, this driver also allows you to map from the secret store to Kubernetes secrets optionally.
 This is useful when instead of terminating TLS at the pod level, you are using an ingress controller such as NGINX that requires the HTTPS certificate to be a Kubernetes secret.
-Here is an example of using the Azure provider for this case.

 The SecretProviderClass Resource